tolitius/mxterm/README.md

 # Visualizing things

-There many things that can be visualized: data, metrics, models, confusion matricies, etc.
+There are many things that can be visualized: data, metrics, models, confusion matricies, etc.

 Here are a couple of examples on how to visualize metrics and models.